 The Premium trim comes standard with a CVT, which helps fuel economy numbers of 28 mpg in the city and 38 mpg on the highway in the sedan.
 The Premium trim adds 16-inch alloy wheels, heated mirrors and front seats, automatic headlights and a nicer sound system with more speakers.

 The Sport Trim aims to bring a little bit of fun to the Impreza lineup.
 The biggest trick up the Sport Trim’s sleeve is an active torque vectoring system, which works in conjunction with stability control to actively improve the car’s handling, at times braking an inside wheel mid corner to help the car turn in.
-Further aiding handling are the Sport’s wider tires and 18-inch wheels.
-The Sport also gets unique side skirts, mirror-mounted turn signals, a spoiler, a leather-wrapped steering wheel and shift knob, and unique upholstery.
+The Sport also gets unique side skirts, mirror-mounted turn signals, a spoiler, a leather-wrapped steering wheel and shift knob and unique upholstery.
 Keyless access and a bigger 8-inch multimedia display round out the features that come standard on the Sport.

-Top-of-the-line Limited Imprezas come standard again with the CVT transmission along with 17-inch alloy wheels, fog lights, chrome door handles, a power driver’s seat, leather-trimmed upholstery and an automatic climate control system.
+Top-of-the-line Limited Imprezas come with the CVT transmission along with 17-inch alloy wheels, fog lights, chrome door handles, a power driver’s seat, leather-trimmed upholstery and an automatic climate control system.

 The Subaru Impreza is a compact car that competes in a crowded segment with such stalwarts as the Ford Focus, the Honda Civic and the Toyota Corolla.
 Subaru’s signature has always been all-wheel drive, and the Impreza keeps with this tradition, offering more go-anywhere and all-weather capabilities than its competition.
 Subaru keeps the Impreza’s fuel economy rating strong with its optional CVT automatic transmission.
 Prices start at just above $18,000.